schuchert/wikispaces/pages/FitNesse.Tutorials.ScenarioTables.md

 This will not happen by chance, you must design your system to allow for it, anticipate that things will break, and when the break, fix them fast!

 # Advanced: Scenario Table Calling Scenario Table
-This is an optional section. [[FitNesse.Tutorials.ScenarioTables#summary|You can safely skip it]].
+This is an optional section.
+[You can safely skip it]({{ site.pagesurl}}/FitNesse.Tutorials.ScenarioTables#summary).

-This section is the motivation for the [[FitNesse.Tutorials.ScenarioTables.OriginalArticle|original article]] so it seems appropriate to include a shortened version here.
-If you want to understand the inner workings, read [[FitNesse.Tutorials.ScenarioTables.OriginalArticle|original article]].
+This section is the motivation for the [original article]({{ site.pagesurl}}/FitNesse.Tutorials.ScenarioTables.OriginalArticle) so it seems appropriate to include a shortened version here.
+If you want to understand the inner workings, read [original article]({{ site.pagesurl}}/FitNesse.Tutorials.ScenarioTables.OriginalArticle).
 It is not a tutorial, so there will not be any work beyond the reading effort.

 Have a look at the last table you created:
 ```